-In this article, we review the in-store pickup feature that will be generally available in Magento Open Source and Magento Commerce 2.4.0.
-Here at Atwix, we highly anticipate this functionality – let us explain why it is important to consider implementing now, more than ever.
+In this article, we review the in-store pickup feature that will become generally available in Magento Open Source and Magento Commerce 2.4.0.
+Here at Atwix, we highly anticipate this functionality – Let us explain why it’s more important than ever to consider implementing this feature.

 Why is the in-store pickup delivery method important?

 During this challenging moment in history, consumers’ behaviors are quickly changing.
 Customers are shopping online to minimize contact but at the same time they want that familiar brick-and-mortar-like experience.
 Right now, it’s more important than ever to focus on customer experience.
 The global pandemic has caused many physical storefronts’ doors to close over the past few months.
-While many businesses will reopen soon, physical stores are being forced to reinvent the shopping experience.
-Most, if not all merchants who previously relied on in-person customers are now pivoting to offer in-store pickup options.
+While many businesses are set to reopen soon, physical stores are being compelled to reinvent the shopping experience.
+Most merchants, if not all, who previously relied on in-person customers are now pivoting to offer in-store pickup options..

 The in-store pickup functionality improves the Average Order Value (AOV).
-Merchants are able to up-sell and cross-sell during the pickup process.
-Also, it allows for a customer to exchange the product right away if it is not what they expected.
-If the product size, for example, is too small or too large the merchant is able to offer other sizes (or items or colors).
+Merchants are able to up-sell and cross-sell in Magento during the pickup process.
+It also allows customers to exchange products immediately if they do not meet expectations.
+For example, if the product size is too small or too large, the merchant can offer alternative sizes, items, or colors.

 The chart below shows how click-and-collect sales are evolving over time (from 2018 to 2020 as well as predicted growth for 2021 and 2022):